28 Sept – 5 Nov 2017 | Opening: Wed 27 Sept 2017 - 6.30-8.30pm

 For her first institutional show in the UK, Lina Hermsdorf presents an architectural transformation of Flat Time House with an immersive sound installation throughout John Latham’s studio home.
-For this new commission, Hermsdorf uses large sheets of reinforced glass to divide the rooms of Flat Time House creating different sound spaces in which viewers may find they experience a temporal dissonance.
+For this new commission, Hermsdorf uses large sheets of reinforced glass to divide the rooms of Flat Time House creating different sound spaces in which viewers may experience a temporal dissonance.
 The exhibition environment is used as a time-based medium with the viewer at the centre of a series of non-linear scripted narratives.
 Over the course of the show performances will take place within the installation.

 Performances with Emmy Beber:

 Sunday 8th October at 3pm and 5pm & Saturday 4th November at 3pm and 5pm

 Lina Hermsdorf in Conversation with FTHo Curator/Director Gareth Bell-Jones.